 Leroy was eleven when he was referred to Friendship Works by his mother.
 She recognised that her health problems had resulted in Leroy taking on a lot of caring responsibilities in the home.
 This, together with the fact that it was hard for her to take him out of the house, had led to Leroy becoming very isolated.
 She asked us to find a male mentor for Leroy as he had no positive male role models in his life at that time.

-When he was first referred, Leroy was a very withdrawn, shy child.
+When Leroy first met his mentor Mat he was a very withdrawn, shy child.
 He found it hard to interact with adults, and had only a couple of friends at school.
 He wasn’t able to express his likes or dislikes, and found it difficult to identify anything he was especially interested in.

 Leroy said: “Mat’s not like any ordinary friend.
 I can rely on him; he’s very easy going so I can talk to him about anything.
 We’ve done lots new things together; we visited the London Eye and the Aquarium, we went bowling, which Mat had never done before, and we’re going to go trampling soon.
 Since becoming friends with Mat I am much more confident making new friends, and I’ve become more adventurous too.”